 The first step in weed prevention, and the most cost-effective means of managing weeds, is to prevent potential weeds entering Australia.
 More than 70% of plants now considered to be weeds in Australia were intentionally imported for garden or agricultural use.

 Because Australia is an island it has some protection from invasion by foreign plants.
 However, with increased trade and human movement across our borders comes an increased opportunity for potential movement of plants.
 Weeds, or parts of weeds such as seeds, are small enough to enter Australia in or on luggage, cargo, mail, equipment, vehicles, food, animals, plants or even people.

 The Australian Government has a range of legislation that regulates the import of plants into Australia, including potential new weeds.
-The legislation is enforced at Australian borders by the Australian Quarantine and Inspection Service (AQIS) and the Australian Customs Service.
+The legislation is enforced at Australian borders by the Department of Agriculture and the Australian Customs Service.
 A plant could be prohibited, could be allowed entry, or may require a permit.
 People planning to import any plants or plant material need to check on the requirements under the legislation before they import.

 Australian Government legislation (laws) that control the importation of potential weeds

 The Australian Government is responsible for international border protection, including regulating the import and export of plant material.
 The Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) and the Quarantine Act 1908 and its subordinate legislation regulate the import of live animals and plants into Australia.
 Prior to any new plant being imported into Australia, the plant must be assessed for its potential impacts under the Acts.
 The Australian Government administers both Acts with the cooperation of the states and territories.